 This Waldorf Chicken Salad is a refreshing and filling dish loaded with fruit, veggies, and nuts.
 It comes together quickly and packs up well for taking to work or even a picnic.

 Waldorf Chicken Salad

-Hi friends!
-Melanie here again from Garnish & Glaze bringing you a delicious, healthy, and fresh lunch.
+This delicious, healthy, and fresh chicken salad is perfect for a light and tasty lunch.
 I LOVE chicken salad.
 It’s yummy, filling, easy to make, and can be made ahead of time and comes together in just 15 minutes!
 Waldorf Salad is a classic.
 It was first served in NYC in the late 1800’s.
-It usually doesn’t have chicken but I am obsessed with Chicken Salad so I decided to turn it into a filling meal by simply throwing some in.
+It usually doesn’t have chicken but I am obsessed with chicken salad so I decided to turn it into a filling meal by simply throwing some in.
 You can use leftover rotisserie chicken or cook your own.